 Rewild Zambezi

 Because of prolonged drought conditions, the Savé Valley Conservancy – one of the largest private game reserves in Africa – has determined they are beyond carrying capacity.
-Wildlife authorities have advised that the Conservancy must either kill or relocate the animals.
-With the permission of Zimbabwe Parks & Wildlife Management Authority, Great Plains Foundation and Great Plains Conservation will lead one of the largest wildlife translocations in history.
+Zimbabwe's Parks & Wildlife Management Authority commissioned Great Plains to carry out a wildlife translocation to their Sapi Reserve in the Zambezi valley.

 The Savé Valley Conservancy (SVC)